Chris Drum

-Christopher James Drum (born 10 July 1974) is a former New Zealand cricketer who played in 5 Tests and 5 ODIs from 1999 to 2002.
+Christopher James Drum (born 10 July 1974) is a former New Zealand cricketer who played in five Test matches and five One Day Internationals from 1999 to 2002.
 Drum attended Rosmini College in Auckland.

 Domestic career

 Drum played for the Auckland cricket team between 1996 and 2002.
 He ended his career with 199 first class wickets and 74 limited overs wickets in the domestic competitions.